Links on Android Authority may earn us a commission. Learn more.

 Value and competition

-If you have a bit more money to spend, we recommend investigating the Bose QuietComfort Earbuds: these are among the most comfortable earphones around and offer great sound quality with Active EQ software.
+If you have a bit more money to spend, we recommend investigating the Bose QuietComfort Earbuds ($279): these are among the most comfortable earphones around and offer great sound quality with Active EQ software.

-You could also check out the Sony WF-1000XM3, but the noise-cancelling isn’t nearly as impressive as the other options listed (Echo Buds included).
-Plus, you might as well wait a bit longer for the anticipated Sony WF-1000XM4 which are sure to have even more impressive noise-cancelling than the WF-1000XM3.
+You could also check out the Sony WF-1000XM3 ($199), but the noise-cancelling isn’t nearly as impressive as the other options listed (Echo Buds included).
+The newer and pricier Sony WF-1000XM4 ($279) are also an excellent choice with great noise-cancelling.

 Don’t forget, the reliance on Alexa means you’re giving up plenty of personal information.
 While that may not be an issue to you, it’s an important point because these ‘buds aren’t the same without getting Alexa involved.
 Of course, any pair of earbuds that offers workout tracking and voice assistance will gather some data, but it’s worth considering.

-Amazon’s Echo Buds (2nd Gen) costs $119.99 with wired charging or $139.99 with wireless charging, so they’re certainly competitive in the pricing department.
+Amazon’s Echo Buds (2nd gen) cost $119.99 with wired charging or $139.99 with wireless charging, so they’re certainly competitive in the pricing department.
 The earbuds certainly undercut the AirPods Pro, but they come up short on sound quality.
 Overall, the features Amazon managed to pack in offer a serious dollar-for-dollar value to any Echo user.